-- 1. All schedule changes must be approved by the principal or counselor - 2.
-All students have 10 school days to withdraw from a course with signed permission.
-Once 10 days has passed, a student must remain in that course until semester break, unless authorized under special circumstances by administration.
+- 1. All schedule changes must be approved by the principal or counselor. - 2.
+All students have 3 school days to withdraw from a course with signed permission.
+Once 3 days have passed, a student must remain in that course until semester break, unless authorized under special circumstances by administration.